 Selecting The Right Carb Needle

 This method of determining the right needle and main jet comes from two things: 1) the realization that even at full throttle the flow area around the needle (between it and its jet) has some force of flow restriction and so upper RPM jetting is dependant on both the needle and the main jet.
-2) the jet sizes are relational to the carb size more than anything else, no matter what engine the carb is attached to.
+2) the jet sizes are relational to the carb size and air velocity more than anything else, no matter what engine the carb is attached to.
 The second most important factor is the design of the exhaust pipe.
-The red graph below shows a KDX200 jetting that is close to the ideal ratio of 1 thru most of the throttle opening which indicates the correct jetting.
-This one just needs one size smaller slide cutaway to richen the 1/8 and 1/4 slide opening jetting.
-So now with my method you will have a good baseline to work from, no more guesswork and no need for 20 bike runs to get the jetting sorted.
+The red graph below shows excess richness from 1/2 to 3/4 slide open, probably due to too much primary needle taper angle.

-So the following graphic shows the correct way of thinking about every replaceable carb component.
+The following graphic shows the correct way of thinking about every replaceable carb component.
 Dell'Orto says that that at full throttle the needle flow area needs to be more than the main jet flow area.
 So if the old chart is true and the needle has no influence after 75-85% throttle opening then why did they say that?
 (If you use the JD Jetting calculator you can also see that both the needle and the main jet affect WOT jetting.)
 The only logical answer to that question is that the needle still does have influence on the gas flow at full throttle.
 As long as the needle is in the needle jet area then it presents a flow restriction.
 Notice how the needle width and clip position have the peak of their influence at 3/8 slide.
-And the slide cutaway at 1/2 slide.
-If the main jet is changed with a needle taper change to keep WOT richness correct then the % of jetting richness change at WOT reduces from +/- 6% to +/- 1.5% and its peak of influence is at 5/8 slide.
+And the needle taper (of a single taper needle) is mostly from 1/2 slide to WOT.

 So here's my page on the correct way of carb jetting.
 My method emphasizes that the right sequence is starting with the idle jet.
-The old fashioned method utilized the needle clip position to adjust the mid range jetting, whereas my correct method recommends its height to be set so that near 1/4 slide opening the beginning of the needle taper is right at the top of the needle jet.
-The mid range jetting is then determined by the needle taper angle and the main jet.
+The old fashioned method utilized the needle clip position to adjust the mid range jetting, whereas my correct method recommends its height to be set so that near 1/4 slide opening the beginning of the needle taper is right at the top of the needle jet and the taper comes into effect past 1/4 slide open.
+The mid range jetting is then determined by the slide cutaway, needle taper angle, and the main jet.
 That is the fully correct way to go about it.
-I have to admit though that for race bikes it may not be important unless you also use them for trail riding.
-That is because the jetting from before 1/2 throttle opening is relatively unimportant when racing.
+I have to admit though that for race bikes it is less important.
+That is because the throttle is mostly used between 1/2 and full throttle when racing.
 For street and trail bikes this method of jetting can make a world of difference because often on the street and trail the throttle is gradually opened and so jetting throughout the whole throttle range is important.

 Here's two reports from happy users of this software: